 We live in an era where machine learning, document understanding, and other artificial intelligence (AI) components are enhancing almost every aspect of our lives.
 Healthcare stakeholders are also examining which tasks can be done by humans, and how they can enhance those distinctly human functions through harnessing cutting-edge digital technologies.

-UiPath’s new whitepaper on RPA for the healthcare sector will help you learn more about how this technology will reinvigorate operations for healthcare providers and payers.
+The new UiPath white paper on RPA for the healthcare sector will help you learn more about how this technology will reinvigorate operations for healthcare providers and payers.